iamjoshgilman/Encryptopedia/03 - Content/03 - Static Website Hosting.md

 ### Create S3 Buckets to host website pages

+What is a S3 Bucket?
+>*An Amazon S3 bucket is a storage space within Amazon's Simple Storage Service (S3) where data is stored as objects (akin to files) in the cloud.
+Each object consists of a file and optionally any metadata that describes that file.
+S3 buckets can be uniquely named and configured with rules for storage management and access control for security.
+They provide high scalability, data availability, and performance for various use-cases such as backup and restore, archive, enterprise applications, IoT devices, and websites.*

 We will need to create an S3 Bucket containing the pages of the website, then we will put the Bucket in public to make it accessible to all.

-We will need to make two separate S3 Buckets to capture the www. name of the we
+We will make two separate S3 Buckets to capture the www name of the website and the www-less of the website, we will **redirect** to the **main Bucket**.